 We’ve done a great job at getting the best selection on the market for road bikes under 1000, but you need to find one of these that makes you feel excited to become a cyclist.
 Since you are reading our review for the best road bikes under 1000, you probably have a budget of about that price.
-Take your time and read our information about size, frame construction and material, and the various accessories to make sure that you pick the best selection for your needs.
-Road bikes are specifically engineered with custom aerodynamics and they are tailor-made for your body, and writing style.
+Take your time and read our information about size, frame construction, and material, and the various accessories to make sure that you pick the best selection for your needs.
+Road cycles are specifically engineered with custom aerodynamics, and they are tailor-made for your body, and writing style.

-An important question you may have is how are road bikes different than any other bike out there?
-Road bikes are engineered for optimum speed over long distances on smooth road surfaces.
-We will cover all the components of road bikes more comprehensively later on, but some typical features of a road bike are durable lightweight frames comma aerodynamic structure, a bent forward riding position with dropped handlebars and a high saddle seat, bladed spokes Kama internal cabling for aerodynamics and a very stiff frame with little to no suspension in the bike at all.
-The bikes are designed with a low rolling resistance with a very narrow tires, off and come with Rim brakes and have an average of 20 gears.
+An important question you may have is how are road cycles different than any other bike out there?
+Road bicycle are engineered for optimum speed over long distances on smooth road surfaces.
+We will cover all the components of road bikes more comprehensively later on, but some typical features of a bike are durable lightweight frames comma aerodynamic structure, a bent forward riding position with dropped handlebars and a high saddle seat, bladed spokes Kama internal cabling for aerodynamics and a very stiff frame with little to no suspension in the bike at all.
+The bikes are designed with a low rolling resistance with very narrow tires, off and come with Rim brakes and have an average of 20 gears.
 There are no fenders, racks or splash guards.

 How to choose the Best Road Bike Under 1000